Artisan salt production

 Through gravity, sea brine gradually concentrates as it moves through a network of evaporators until salt crystals precipitate naturally in small crystalliser ponds, called saltpans.The system of saltpans used for concentrating Atlantic sea brine in small crystalliser ponds was introduced to the Algarve by the Phoenicians and then perfected by the Romans.

-To produce Sal tradicional, the traditional sea salt, fresh Atlantic sea water flows into the evaporators, evaporating gradually in successive ponds, until it reaches a salt concentration of about 220 grams per litre.
+To produce Sal tradicional, Fresh Atlantic sea water flows into the evaporators, evaporating gradually in successive ponds, until it reaches a salt concentration of about 220 grams per litre.
 The sea water is then channelled into small, flat crystalliser ponds.
 At a concentration of 250-280 grams per litre the salt starts to crystallise, and precipitates over a period of several days, when it is harvested.

 After each harvest, new brine is added and new salt crystallises.
 The process is repeated until the last harvest in the second half of September, before the autumn rains begin to fall.